 - Additives and Preservatives – Plant milk often contains additives, and these may be difficult for your cat to digest.

 - Salt Content – The more expensive kinds of plant milk (those free from additives and artificial flavorings) tend to contain 3-4% sea salt to enhance the flavor.
-This might not sound a lot, but it can be very dehydrating for your cat.
+This might not sound a lot, but it can be dehydrating for your cat.

-The occasional lick here or there might not be harmful, but you should not actively encourage your cat to drink plant milk.
+The occasional lick is not harmful, but you should not encourage your cat to drink plant milk.

 Can You Give Cats Lactose-Free Milk?

 Is Cat Milk the Same as Lactose-Free Milk?

 Specialist cat milk is also considered “lactose-free” milk because it contains the added enzyme lactase.
 Cat milk (and lactose-free milk for humans) contains about 0.2% lactose.

 - Cat milk may also contain malt extract to improve the taste and enhance digestion

 - Cat milk comes in smaller bottles, so it reminds you to only serve it up as an occasional treat

 Can I Give My Cat Milk If They Tolerate It Well?

-But before doing so, you should be confident that your cat is not lactose intolerant.
+But you need to be confident that your cat is not lactose intolerant.
 As mentioned, you should give your cat a teaspoon of cow’s milk and monitor their reaction for the following 24 hours.

 If you see any signs of bloating, flatulence, diarrhea, vomiting or lethargy, regular cow’s milk should never be given to your cat.

 If there are no adverse side effects, and the cat’s stools are normal, the occasional cow’s milk treat is unlikely to do any harm.
 However, to be on the safe side, you might choose to give your cat a milk product that’s more digestible such as yogurt or goat’s milk.

 Safest Milk for Lactose-Intolerant Cats

-If your cat is lactose intolerant, but they enjoy the taste of milk, there are some options:
+If your cat enjoys the taste of milk, there are some options:

 - Human-grade lactose-free milk and goat’s milk may be digestible for lactose-intolerant cats but should be introduced gradually and should be stopped if you notice any adverse reactions.